risk-first/website/menagerie/Complexity-Risk.md

 This is a fairly handy definition for us, as it means that to in writing software to solve a problem, there is a lower bound on the size of the software we write.
 In practice, this is pretty much impossible to quantify.
 But that doesn't really matter:  the techniques for _moving in that direction_ are all that we are interested in, and this basically amounts to compression.

-Let's say we wanted to write a javascript program to output this string:
+Let's say we wanted to write a JavaScript program to output this string:

 ```
 abcdabcdabcdabcdabcdabcdabcdabcdabcdabcd